‘Kobe’ tops list of sports-inspired baby names in America

 The NBA Hall of Famer tops the list of sports-inspired baby names from 2020-21, according to research from sports betting site BetSperts.

 An analysis of the top sports-related baby names found that 17,071 newborns were named Kobe during that time frame.
-The name saw a 201% increase, likely spurred by Bryant’s death in January 2020.
+The name saw a 201% increase, likely spurred by Bryant’s death in January 2020, KTLA reports.

 Bryant, his daughter Gigi and six other people died on Jan.
 26, 2020, after the helicopter they were riding in crashed in the hills near Calabasas.
 All eight people, including the pilot, were killed on impact.